HMS Hyaena (1778): 7th whaling voyage (1812–1813)

 Captain Cannel sailed from England in 1812.
 Recovery returned on 18 April 1813.

+Fate

-FateRecovery was broken up in 1813.
+Recovery was broken up in 1813.

 Daniel Bennett purchased HMS Lynx, named her Recovery, and sent her whaling.
 Her captain on her next five voyages was Captain William Beacon.
 The duplication of vessel names and masters between the two Recovery whalers has led to some conflation of the vessels.